mrc-ide/packit/api/README.md

 To run the migrations manually, execute the following command from the project root:
 `./api/gradlew flywayInfo -Pflyway.url={url} -Pflyway.user={user} -Pflyway.password={password}`

+Once a migration file has been commited to the main branch it must not be modified again.
+Instead you should write a new migration if you want to modify existing tables.
+There is a [GitHub Actions workflow](../.github/workflows/check-migrations.yml) that ensures these cannot be changed.

 Note: A intelliJ called [JpaBuddy](https://jpa-buddy.com/) can be used to generate entity classes from a database schema and visa versa.
 This [tutorial](https://www.youtube.com/watch?v=9wEJ29QIDyM&t=51s) is a good starting point on how flyway and JpaBuddy can be used together.